SmoothieGithub/smoothiegithub.github.io/README.md

 Have a fun time texting

-VERSION 1.3.0
+VERSION 1.4.5

-version 1.4.0 may contain:

-xp/levels

-cosmetics

-better UI
+DMs will come out in version 1.5.0

+this version has some expeimental fetures/incomplete fetures